FJLabs-Designs/carbon-fiber-plates/README.md

 This repository contains the CAD files for the universal 60% plates developed by FJLabs.
 These are designed to be cut with 1.5mm carbon fiber (though other plate materials also work), with at least a 0.1mm or better tolerance.

+## Table of Contents

+- Layouts
+- Compatibility
+- Renders
+- Plate Specifications
+- About this Repository

 ## Layouts

 There are two types of plates included: those with support for a **2.25U Left Shift** (common 60%) and a **2U Left Shift** (specialized).
 The layouts supported are below: